Non-centrifugal cane sugar: Manufacturing process

 The basic manufacture process of NCS involves juice extraction, physical elimination of impurities and clarification of the juice, evaporation of the water content of the juice, crystallization, eventually drying and packaging.

 The cane juice is generally extracted from cleaned and eventually shredded cane stalks by mechanical processes, commonly with simple crushers consisting of three metal rollers.
 It is filtered to separate bagasse particles and/or allowed to settle so to eliminate solid impurities.

 Clarification is carried out to coagulate the particulates, which come to the surface during boiling and are skimmed off.
 A variety of materials are used, such as plant material, ash, etc. With the aim of neutralizing the juice, which facilitates the formation of sugar crystals, lime or sulfur dioxide are added.
 In some of the larger factories the juice is filtered and chemically clarified.

-Water evaporation is achieved by boiling, mostly in open pans, either in a single or in a series of pans located above a furnace.
-Larger factories use vacuum pans.
-In the last step of evaporation crystallization is achieved, either by pouring the heavy syrup into suitable molds to obtain solid forms or by stirring the syrup to obtain granulated product.
+Boiling, typically in open pans, either in a single pan or in a series of pans placed above a furnace, is how water gets evaporated.
+Vacuum pans are used in larger enterprises.
+Crystallization is accomplished in the final stage of evaporation by either pouring the heavy syrup into suitable molds to produce solid forms or swirling the syrup to produce granular result.
 The granulated product may be dried to enhance its flow and shelf life.
 Both solid and granulated presentations are then packed.

-Nutrition and health

-The progressive loss of worldwide importance of NCS is a typical case of the displacement of a traditional product by an industrialized alternative, in this case by refined sugar and other caloric and non-caloric sweeteners, as judged from the decreasing relative importance of NCS within caloric sweetener consumption.
-This is part of broader changes in global food consumption patterns characterized by a large increase in refined foods, especially fats, sugar and flours.
-This pattern, part of a more general nutrition transition, has been linked to the development of diseases such as obesity, diabetes and strokes, which have taken on epidemic proportions in many countries.
-Increasing recognition of the negative impacts of current dominant diets and sedentary behavioral patterns may help reverse such a pattern and hopefully allow better health upon aging.
-"Natural" and "organic" products appear increasingly popular, attaining significant market shares in many countries.
-Conversely, refined and "industrial" products tend to be negatively perceived, among them specially refined sugar and non-caloric sweeteners.
-This might open opportunities for the revival of NCS consumption.